 - Expected life expectancy.

 Optimal A1C is better if you can achieve it without any hypoglycemia risk.
-If you cannot be able to identify your early symptoms of hypo, then you should aim for a slightly higher A1C.
+If you cannot identify your early signs of hypo, then you should aim for a slightly higher A1C.
 Discuss with your healthcare professionals to help set a perfect A1C goal for you.

 Everyone agrees elevated blood sugar leads to diabetic complications.
-The blood sugar goals advised by the American Diabetes Association (ADA), the Canadian Diabetes Association (CDA) & the Australian Diabetes Association (ADS) are on the higher side.
+The blood sugar goals advised by the American Diabetes Association (ADA), the Canadian Diabetes Association (CDA), and the Australian Diabetes Association (ADS) are on the higher side.

-It is always preferable to maintain the blood glucose level in the range of healthy non-diabetic individuals to avoid diabetes complications.
-Healthy non-diabetics fasting blood sugar stay within 70 to 100 mg/dL or 3.8 to 5.5 mmol/l.
-After meals (post-meal) it can rise to 120 mg/dL or 6.7 mmol/l and drops below 100 mg/dL or 5.5 mmol/l within two hours.
+To prevent complications from diabetes, it is better to keep blood glucose levels within the range of healthy non-diabetic people.
+Healthy non-diabetic fasting blood sugar stays within 70 to 100 mg/dL or 3.8 to 5.5 mmol/l.
+After meals (post-meal), it can rise to 120 mg/dL or 6.7 mmol/l and drops below 100 mg/dL or 5.5 mmol/l within two hours.

 Know your limits, but never stop trying to exceed them.
 However, don’t fix any target that is hard to achieve.

-It may make you disappointed and lose heart to deliver it again.
-Instead, aim for an easy target, once you realized it, you would gain knowledge and confidence to proceed to the next level.
+Aim for an easy a1c target, once you realize it, you will gain knowledge and confidence to proceed to the next level.

 10 Sure Tips to Lower Your A1C

-Many people with diabetes frequently ask; my numbers are high!
+Many people with diabetes may ask, why my numbers are high!
 How can I lower my A1C?
-To solve a problem, you should dig up to the root of the problem instead of just hacking at the leaves.
-So, start from scratch to analyze the problematic areas to correct them to achieve your target A1c.
+To solve a problem, you should dig to the root of the problem instead of just hacking at the leaves.
+So, start from scratch and analyze the problematic areas to correct them to achieve your target A1c.

-Achieving your set target is not an easy job.
-It requires patience, interest to learn, ability to analyze, willpower to accept failures and stick with the plan.
+Achieving your target requires patience, readiness to learn, the ability to analyze, and the willpower to accept failures and stick with the plan.

 Below are the ten well-proven steps to lower A1C: